Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Introduction

-Much less is known about the approximability of hypergraph ratio-cut objectives for general submodular cut functions.
-For submodular hypergraph conductance, Li and Milenkovic~\cite{liSubmodularHypergraphsPLaplacians2018} show that the same SDP approach yields cuts with objective $O\big( \sqrt{\Psi^\star_G \cdot \max_{h \in E} |h|} \big)$.
-They also conjecture that improving on such linear dependence on hypergraph rank is $\ClassNP$-hard.
-It is important to note that algorithms for the above settings require solving SDP relaxations over $|V| \times |V|$ symmetric matrices, with at least $|E|$ constraints.
-No faster algorithms are currently known beyond generic SDP solvers~\cite{jiangFasterInteriorPoint2020}, which run in $\Omega\big( |V|^2 |E| \big)$ time.
+\paragraph{Previous Work on Cut-Matching Games} Algorithms for the above settings require solving SDP relaxations over $\lvert V \rvert \times \lvert V \rvert$ symmetric matrices, with at least $\lvert E \rvert$ constraints.
+No faster algorithms are currently known beyond generic SDP solvers~\cite{jiangFasterInteriorPoint2020}, which run in $\Omega\big( \lvert V \rvert^2 \lvert E \rvert \big)$ time.
 Even for the simplest form of standard hypergraph partitioning, the resulting SDP relaxation is a mixed packing-and-covering program for which no almost-linear time algorithm is currently known~\cite{jambulapatiPositiveSemidefiniteProgramming2021}.

+In order to develop fast approximation algorithms, one then considers primal-dual methods that solve the dual to metric relaxations for ratio-cut problems.
+This poses an immediate issue; the dual to these relaxations are given by multi-commodity flow problems whose demands are encoded by a $\vmu$-weighted complete graph.
+Such problems may require quadratic time to solve~\cite{aroraSqrtLognApproximation2010} due to the large number of demands.
+The cut-matching game~\cite{khandekarGraphPartitioningUsing2009} was originally a method of approximately reducing this multi-commodity flow to a polylogarithmic number of exact single-commodity flow computations.
+Each single-commodity flow problem would route a perfect matching in the graph, until the union of matchings approximates the desired demand graph.

+Through the cut-matching game, Khandekar \etal~\cite{khandekarGraphPartitioningUsing2009} obtained a $O(\log^2 |V|)$-approximation to undirected graph expansion by exactly solving $O(\log^3 |V|)$ maximum flow problems.
+Later, Orecchia \etal~\cite{orecchiaPartitioningGraphsSingle2008} reduced both of these measures by $O(\log n)$.
+Subsequent works have vastly generalized the applicability of the cut-matching game: Louis~\cite{louis2010cut} extends~\cite{khandekarGraphPartitioningUsing2009} to approximate directed graph expansion, Long and Saranurak extend~\cite{khandekar2007cut} to approximate vertex and hypergraph expansion, and~\cite{nanongkai2017dynamic} demonstrate how to use the cut-matching game using approximate single-commodity flow solves.
+The cut-matching game has since become ubiquitous in designing fast deterministic algorithms for various static, and dynamic graph problems~\cite{bernstein2022deterministic, chuzhoyDistancedMatchingGame2023, chuzhoy2020deterministic, chuzhoyNewAlgorithmDecremental2019}.

-\subsection{Our Contributions}
+\paragraph{Our Contributions}

+In this paper, we achieve the following. \begin{itemize} \item We identify the class of polymatroidal cut functions, a subset of submodular cut functions amenable to metric and flow techniques.
+For this class, we develop notions of hypergraph flows and flow-embeddings of graphs into hypergraphs which certify lower bounds to the ratio-cut objective.

+\item Using metric embedding techniques, we give polynomial-time $O(\sqrt{\log n})$-approximation algorithms for the minimum ratio-cut problem over submodular hypergraphs with polymatroidal cut functions.
+Our algorithms generalize the seminal result of Arora, Rao and Vazirani~\cite{aroraSqrtLognApproximation2010} for sparsest cut to the largest class of problems to date.